krHasan/Money-Manager/README.md

 When you Signed In, program shows the "Dashboard" window first.
 You can initialize your wallet balance using "Adjust Balance" button from Expense Tab in Make A Transaction window.

-Here I added some very short videos to show how can you use MOney-Manager.
+Here I added some very short videos to show how can you use Money-Manager.
 I suggest, please see them to understand how it works.

 ### Sign In
 [![Sign In](https://img.youtube.com/vi/Lbe8yS7ethc/0.jpg)](https://youtu.be/Lbe8yS7ethc)